AshIgnYeo/zil-ecosystem/README.md

 # Zilliqa Ecosystem

 This repository is the data source for the Zilliqa Ecosystem page located at [zilliqa.com/ecosystem](https://zilliqa.com/ecosystem).
-Here, you can populate the latest projects being built or are active on the Zilliqa ecosystem.
+Here, you can populate the latest projects being built or are active in the Zilliqa ecosystem.

 # Contributing Guidelines